-If you have problems with your vision, you should make an appointment to see your optician (also known as an optometrist).
-An optometrist can examine your eyes and test your sight.
+If you have problems with your vision, make an appointment to see your optician (also known as an optometrist).
+An optician can examine your eyes and test your sight.
 They are trained to recognise sight defects and eye conditions.

-The optometrist may look at your eyes with an instrument called an ophthalmoscope.
+The optician may look at your eyes with an instrument called an ophthalmoscope.
 An ophthalmoscope has a light on the end that produces a magnified image of your eye.
-By shining a bright light into your eye, the ophthalmoscope enables the optometrist to look inside your eye.
+By shining a bright light into your eye, the ophthalmoscope enables the optician to look inside your eye.

 If you have cataracts, your optometrist will be able to see them in your eye.
 They will also be able to see how much of your lens is affected.

-In some cases, you may be referred to an ophthalmologist, or an ophthalmic surgeon, who will be able to confirm the diagnosis and plan your treatment.
-Ophthalmologists and ophthalmic surgeons are medical doctors who specialise in eye conditions and their treatment.
+In some cases, you may be referred to an ophthalmologist or an ophthalmic surgeon who will be able to confirm the diagnosis and plan your treatment.
+Ophthalmologists and ophthalmic surgeons are doctors who specialise in eye conditions and their treatment.

-See NHS opticians FAQ for more information about eye tests.
-In general, you should have your eyes tested every two years.
+Read our NHS opticians FAQ for more information about eye tests.
+In general, it's a good idea to have your eyes tested every two years.